mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 I write, the more true this seems to be.
 And so I wonder if the Ankification process can be used as a kind of deterministic way of attaining that type of state.
-(Unfortunately, I can't get obsessed with a problem on demand; it's a decidely non-deterministic process!)
+(Unfortunately, I can't get obsessed with a problem on demand; it's a decidedly non-deterministic process!)

 One consequence of this for the Ankification process is that over time I find myself more and more wanting to use blank answers: I don't have